chaudhuryB/ReadingToRobot/doc/design.md

 - Annoyed:

   - [annoyed2](../readingtorobot/MiRo/animations/annoyed2.json):
-    Lower the tail, reduce valence and arousal of emotion engine and move the head down and sideways in disapproval.
+    Lower the tail, reduce valence and arousal of the emotion engine and move the head down and sideways in disapproval.

 - Excited:

   - [excited](../readingtorobot/MiRo/animations/excited2.json):
-    Lift and wag the tail, maximize valence of emotion engine, lift the head, close the eyes slightly.
+    Lift and wag the tail, maximize valence of the emotion engine, lift the head, close the eyes slightly.

 - Happy:

   - [happy](../readingtorobot/MiRo/animations/happy1.json):
-    Lift and wag the tail, lift the head, increase valence and arousal.
+    Lift and wag the tail, lift the head, and increase valence and arousal.

 - Sad:

   - [sad](../readingtorobot/MiRo/animations/sad1.json):
     Lower tail, lower valence and arousal, lower head.

-- Scared: We didn't manage to express this feeling properly with this robot sucessfully.
+- Scared: We didn't manage to express this feeling properly with this robot successfully.

 - Start animation:

   - [start](../readingtorobot/MiRo/animations/start.json):
-    Wag tail and increase valence and arousal.
+    Wag the tail and increase valence and arousal.
 Move head in a nod.

 - Final animation:

   - [end](../readingtorobot/MiRo/animations/end.json):
-    Similar to the excited movement.
+    Similar to the 'excited' movement.

 - Background movements:
   All background movements are provided by the MiRo SDK.
-  By activating its autonomous habilities, the robot can engage without many issues.
+  By activating its autonomous abilities, the robot can engage without many issues.

-NOTE: Other animatios were developed for this robot, but were not selected for the final experiment, since they were not as expressive.
+NOTE: Other animations were developed for this robot, but were not selected for the final experiment, since they were not as expressive.
 All those animations can be found in this [archive](../readingtorobot/MiRo/animations/archived)

 ## NAO

-Similarly to [MiRo](#miro), the NAO Robot provides a set of autonomous habilities that allow to easily follow a participant and interact with them.
+Similarly to [MiRo](#miro), the NAO Robot provides a set of autonomous abilities that allow it to easily follow a participant and interact with them.
 The movements of the robot are implemented similarly to [Cozmo's](#cozmo), being possible to execute a set of predefined animations on command.
-However, these movements are designed for a standing position, and are limited for sitting poses.
+However, these movements are designed for a standing position and are limited to sitting poses.
 Since the robot is required to sit during the experiment, we had to implement new movements for expressions and background animations.